-Here at Trusted Reviews the iPad, iPad Air, iPad Pro and the iPad Mini have claimed four of the seven spots in our best tablets roundup, and we can’t see any Android rivals taking over anytime soon.
+The iPad, iPad Air, iPad Pro and the iPad Mini have claimed four of the seven spots in our best tablets roundup and we can’t see any Android rivals taking over anytime soon.
 So, there’s a lot riding on this new iteration of the iPad Mini.

-Apple used to update its iPad Mini more regularly, but 2019’s update was the first we saw in four years.
-It wasn’t even much of an upgrade, with the device retaining the design of the previous model and offering only minor tweaks to the internals.
+Apple used to update its iPad Mini more regularly, but 2019’s update was the first we saw in four years and it hasn’t seen a design shift in a lot longer.

 Keep reading to discover everything we know about the iPad Mini 6 so far, including when it will launch, how much it will cost and the specs the tablet will pack.
 Don’t forget to bookmark this page, too, as we’ll update it as more leaks and rumours come in.